ahmedosman/STAR/README.md

 ## License

 Software Copyright License for non-commercial scientific research purposes.
-Please read carefully the following [terms and conditions](https://github.com/ahmedosman/STAR/blob/master/LICENSE) and any accompanying documentation before you download and/or use the STAR model and software, (the "Data & Software").
-By downloading and/or using the Data & Software (including downloading, cloning, installing, and any other use of the corresponding github repository), you acknowledge that you have read these [terms and conditions](https://github.com/ahmedosman/STAR/blob/master/LICENSE), understand them, and agree to be bound by them.
+Please read carefully the [LICENSE file](https://github.com/ahmedosman/STAR/blob/master/LICENSE) and any accompanying documentation before you download and/or use the STAR model and software, (the "Data & Software").
+By downloading and/or using the Data & Software (including downloading, cloning, installing, and any other use of the corresponding github repository), you acknowledge that you have read these [terms and conditions](https://github.com/ahmedosman/STAR/blob/master/LICENSE) in the LICENSE file, understand them, and agree to be bound by them.
 If you do not agree with these [terms and conditions](https://github.com/ahmedosman/STAR/blob/master/LICENSE), you must not download and/or use the Data & Software.
 Any infringement of the terms of this agreement will automatically terminate your rights under this [License](https://github.com/ahmedosman/STAR/blob/master/LICENSE)